 17 of the best quotes on David Beckham: ‘True winners are relentless’

-David Beckham is known by many as much for being a celebrity as a footballer – but it shouldn’t ever be forgotten what a bloody brilliant player he was.
+David Beckham is known by many as much for being a celebrity as a footballer – but it shouldn’t ever be forgotten what a bloody incredible player he was.

 Beckham won 19 trophies in 20 years as a player, becoming the first English player to win league titles in four different counties: England, Spain, USA and France.